Understanding cancellation policies and refunds

 Refunds

-In order to receive a refund, you must cancel your event through GigSalad.
-When you cancel, you'll be given a summary of the cancellation policy and the payments that will be refunded.
-Once we've confirmed your cancellation, we will issue the required refund through the payment method used for that booking.
+To receive a refund, you must cancel your event through GigSalad.
+When you cancel, you’ll receive a summary of the cancellation policy and the payments to be refunded.
+Once we’ve confirmed your cancellation, we will issue the required refund through the payment method used for that booking.
 This process could take 1-2 business days.
-Once the refund is issued, it may take up to 3-5 business days to see it in your account.
+Once the refund is issued, it may take 3-5 business days to appear in your account.

 If the cancellation policy states that no refund is owed, GigSalad will not be able to return any payments to you directly.
-However, you are welcome to discuss the issue with the vendor to see if they'd be willing to work with you to reschedule their services or give you a partial refund.
-If they agree to a partial refund, that should be arranged directly between you and the vendor.
+However, you are welcome to discuss the issue with your provider to see if they’d be willing to reschedule their services or offer a partial refund.
+If they agree to a partial refund, that should be arranged directly between you and the provider.

 Where to find the cancellation policy

-When you get a new quote, there will be a link included that says "View cancellation policy."
+When you get a new quote, there will be a link labeled "View cancellation policy."
 Click to see the refund policy for both the deposit and the balance payment.
-When you click Book Now to proceed to the checkout page, you can review the terms again in the Details dropdown on the event summary.
-Once you've booked the event, you can always reference the cancellation policy in your agreement, which you can get to by clicking "View/Print" beside the booking number.
+When you click Book now to proceed to the checkout page, you can review the terms again in the Details dropdown on the event summary.

-The cancellation policies mentioned above will only be applicable if you are the one who cancels the booking.
-If the vendor cancels the agreement, you are covered by our Worry-Free Guarantee.
-You will receive a full refund of your payment, and we'll also do everything we can to help you find a replacement for your event.
+The cancellation policies mentioned above apply only if you cancel the booking.
+If the provider cancels the agreement, you are covered by our Worry-Free Guarantee.
+You will receive a full refund of your payment, and we’ll also do everything we can to help you find a replacement for your event.